NathanSepul/flutter_appollo_circle_ci/README.md

-<h1>Appollo with CI/CD GitHub Actions</h1>
+<h1>Appollo with CI/CD Circle CI</h1>

-This is an example project, with the objective the show how to use the Github Action with [Appollo](https://github.com/Appollo-CLI/Appollo "The easy way to setup, build & release flutter apps for iOS on Linux, Windows and MacOS").
+This is an example project, with the objective the show how to use the [Circle Ci](https://circleci.com) with [Appollo](https://github.com/Appollo-CLI/Appollo "The easy way to setup, build & release flutter apps for iOS on Linux, Windows and MacOS").
 ![workflow](/.images/workflow.jpg "workflow")

 <h2>Prerequisites</h2>

 To Follow this tutorial you will need :
 - [Appollo](https://github.com/Appollo-CLI/Appollo) configured on the futur runner machine
-- A project [Flutter](https://docs.flutter.dev/get-started/install) directly in root repository
+- A repository GitHub, GitLab or Bitbucket with a project [Flutter](https://docs.flutter.dev/get-started/install) directly in root repository

 <h2>Configuration</h2>
+When your connect your account (GitHub, GitLab or Bitbucket) you can select the repository you want to monitor.

-To use Github Acitons there are 2 possibilities, use the GitHub's runner (paid solution) or use the self-hosted runners (free solution).
+To use Circle CI there are 2 possibilities, use the GitHub's runner (paid solution) or use the self-hosted runners (free solution).
 In this tutorial we will use the sel-hosted runner.

 <h3>Self-hosted runner</h3>